xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_assemblies.md

 The solution presented here is what was chosen for this simple project and may not meet all the requirements for your next application.
 Make sure to look through the [Distinguishing "development" from "production"](https://github.com/electron/electron/issues/7714) issue.
 They may implement something in the future.

 A benefit of using assemblies is the execution speed.
-A noticable difference can be seen on startup.
+A noticeable difference can be seen on startup.

 In the [next tutorial](./GeolocationAPI_packager.md) we will be looking at using `electron-packager` to package our application into an executable that can be executed on the targeting platform.